drmuttik/woodlands-honey/index.md

 <div style="display:flex; align-items: flex-start;">
   <img src="greatframe.jpeg" alt="Great Frame" style="float:left; margin-right:15px; margin-bottom: 15px; width: 45%;">
   <p style="margin-left:15px;">
     All pure honey will crystallise!
-In fact, crystallisation is a great indicator of <strong>honey quality</strong>.
+In fact, crystallisation is a great indicator of <strong>honey quality</strong>.<br><br>
-    A good idea to delay crystallisation is to keep honey in a fridge or cellar and take a jar out some time before opening it.<br><br>To return crystallised honey to its liquid state place the honey jar into a bowl with warm water.
+    A good idea to delay crystallisation is to keep honey in a fridge.
+To return crystallised honey to its liquid state place the honey jar into a bowl with warm water.
   </p>
 </div>
 <br>